!!! IMPORTANT – Read this first !!!

 - manamE rAmanai pAda – MDR

 MDR will be remembered as one among those very few musicians who gave full justice to the varNams.
 Many varNams are grand creations, crystallising the various aspects of the rAga and also providing a complex laya fabric.
 There is a lot of scope for an artist to exploit these aspects and MDR excelled in this.
-In many MDR concerts, the varNam takes up a good 10-15 minutes – the rendition will be typically slow, focusing on the rAga, will contain multi-speed Avartanas, laya plays, and enjoyable pauses (with beautiful mrudangam interludes).
-Sometimes they are suffixed with kalapanAswaras as well.
-MDR’s renditions of famous varNams like “virbONi” (bhairavi), “vanajAkshi” (kalyANi) etc. are always special and so enriching!
+In many MDR concerts, the varNam takes up a good 10-15 minutes – the rendition will be typically slow, focusing on the intricacies of the rAga, will contain multi-speed Avartanas, laya plays, and enjoyable pauses (with beautiful mrudangam interludes).
+MDR’s renditions of famous varNams like “virbONi” (bhairavi), “vanajAkshi” (kalyANi) etc. are always so special and enriching!

 A typical MDR AlApana has many short phrases, rendered slowly and with lot of spacing in between.
 This itself is different from most artists who keep the AlApana flow lot more continuous and without perceivable long gaps.
 MDR also gave extra focus to the sound production during the AlApana which made the AlApana stand out.

 - For example, the way he builds up the below kIravANi AlApana is really unconventional and different, but at the same time, so impactful!
 Can’t describe it in words, have to be experienced!

 The slow and phrase-by-phrase by expansion of AlApana gives the violinist a chance to repeat the phrase completely.
 This also provides the listener time to follow, absorb and enjoy each phrase that is sung, without the feeling of “rushed”.
 The gap between the phrases “forces” an attentive listener to involuntarily sing the tune inside his mind along with violin, thus, making the rasika to contribute (silently) to the performance!
 This is a wonderful and interesting concept!